 A wine bar is the perfect location for many different occasions.
 It can be the perfect place for a solo meal, a date night with someone special, a business meeting, or anything in between.
-If you are in the Phoenix area and looking for a wine bar, check out our favorites below.
+If you are in the Phoenix area and looking for a wine bar, check out some of these Phoenix wine hotspots!

 Scapegoat Beer & Wine